Warmer weather on the way for western New York after deadly blizzard

 Buffalo, New York state's second largest city, was ground zero for the blizzard that took shape on Friday.
 Governor Kathy Hochul called it an "epic, once-in-a-lifetime" weather disaster.

-According to a New York Times toll on Tuesday, more than 30 storm-related deaths have been reported in western New York's Erie and Niagara counties.
+According to a count of the toll in the New York Times on Tuesday, more than 30 storm-related deaths have been reported in western New York's Erie and Niagara counties.

 The county issued a "Shovel Smart" alert warning that the over-exertion from "shoveling heavy, wet snow can cause back injuries and heart attacks."